soumilvavikar/hardhat-crowd-funding/testevidences/README_UNIT_TESTING.md

 npx hardhat test
 ```

-## Evidences
+## Evidences - Crowd Funding Contract

-The logs of the unit tests are captured in [unit-testing-evidence.txt](txtfiles/unit-testing-evidence.txt) file.
+The logs of the unit tests are captured in [unit-testing-evidence.txt](txtfiles/unit-testing-evidence.txt) and [unit-testing-evidence-fac-contract.txt](testevidences/txtfiles/unit-testing-evidence-factory-included.txt) files.

 ### Deployment